abergenw/next-page-layout/README.md

 });
 ```

 Above we create a child layout to our earlier Layout.
-We'd render a page with this layout just like we rendered the page with the parent Layout. getInitialProps, useLayoutProps and type inference still works out of the box 👍
+We'd render a page with this layout just like we rendered the page with the parent Layout. getInitialProps, useLayoutProps and type inference still work out of the box 👍

 ## Client-side data fetching and useInitialProps ##